microsoft/ODBC-Specification/ODBC 4.0.md

 Structured columns may have a named type, whose structure can be described in [SQLStructuredTypeColumns](#64-sqlstructuredtypecolumns).

 Structured columns with no backing type can be described by passing a path as the `TABLE_NAME` to SQLColumns, or the `UDT_NAME` to SQLStructuredTypeColumns.
 The dot-separated path starts with the table or named structural type name in which the anonymous type is used, can traverse an arbitrary number of `SQL_ROW` columns, and must terminate on a column whose type is `SQL_ROW`.
 Any identifiers in the path containing the dot character (.) must be quoted using the appropriate identifier quote character.
+Clients must assume that instances of structured columns with no backing type may include undeclared ([dynamic](#39-dynamic-columns)) columns.

 The following columns are added, in order, to the set of columns returned by SQLColumns when requested by ODBC 4.0 or greater applications: